DLXPlugins/highlight-and-share/readme.txt

 = Does this plugin work on mobile devices? =

-Yes, it has successfully been tested on iOS and Android devices.
+Most mobile devices already have sharing features on text selection, but Highlight and Share works especially well for <a href="https://docs.dlxplugins.com/v/highlight-and-share/inline-highlighting/what-is-inline-highlighting">inline highlighting</a> and the <a href="https://docs.dlxplugins.com/v/highlight-and-share/click-to-share-block/the-click-to-share-block">Click to Share block</a>.

 = What Browsers Have You Tested This In? =

-So far, the latest versions of Chrome, Firefox, and Safari.
-Works for IE9+
+So far, the latest versions of Chrome, Firefox, Safari, Edge, and IE9+.

 == Screenshots ==